-Your experience begins with a quick cruise to Paddlers Inn and a full day of sea kayaking.
+Your experience begins with a quick cruise to our destination and a full day of sea kayaking.
 And two nights stay at quaint waterfront cabin accommodation.
 This accommodation combined with the adventure you seek everyday on a kayaking trip.

 Sea Kayaking on this trip will be a combination of exploring the rugged islets and clusters of island with abundant wildlife within camera range.
 You will be shuttled into this area and shuttled back to Port McNeill on the final day of your trip.

 Arrival Day: Arrival in Port McNeill is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
-Pre-trip meeting at our shop at Suite B 455 Pioneer Drive, Port McNeill @ 7:30 pm the evening before your departure date.
-The meeting is scheduled to introduce you to your guides, check your gear, fit PFD, fit a paddle and answer any questions you might have about the trip.
-We will familiarize you with a double sea kayak and review our route on the marine chart of the area.
+Pre-trip meeting at the common area in front of the general storel @ 7:30 pm the evening before your departure date.
+The meeting is scheduled to introduce you to your guides, check your gear, and answer any last minute questions you might have about the trip.

 Our second day will start with a cup of coffee on the float before breakfast.
 Today will be a full day of sea kayaking to destinations that highlight a little human history and wildlife rookeries amidst some great sea kayaking.
 Sea kayaking today will be a blend of open water and sheltered passage waters.
 We will head out early to catch the benefit of flat calm waters and no wind.
 Great time for a few quick shots of otters playing along the shoreline or an eagle swooping to catch the first meal of the day that is after baiting the crab trap for a feast latter in the day.
 We head West this morning to visit a small group of islands and islets that hold evidence of a past native culture and a special wilderness features.
 Catch lunch at a small beach and trek a path into the rainforest.
 This location is full of birdlife and other critters enjoying the afternoon sun.
 For the afternoon we will make our way back to Billy Proctors’ Museum and hear some stories of the way Echo Bay used to be in past years.
 You might even want to pick up a gift from his wonderful store.
 As we approach evening dinner will be served on the deck behind our accommodations.
 As if your up for it, Bruce is always ready to provide the service of a massage for those who want it.
 After dinner we will trek to a beach to watch the sunset or trek to the end of one of the nearby spot to view the sunset and the end of the day.